johnwbyrd/kappari/authentication.md

 }
 ```

-This JWT token is then used for all subsequent API calls:
+This token is used in all subsequent API requests:

 ```http
 Authorization: Bearer JWT-TOKEN-HERE